 When schools partner with Quiet Revolution through the Ambassador Program, they become part of a national school community dedicated to collective innovation and the sharing of best practices.
-Network benefits include a monthly newsletter, a yearly student magazine, consulting services offered by our Quiet Revolution team, and measurement tools for year-end assessments.

 Susan Cain is the co-founder of Quiet Revolution LLC and the author of the award-winning New York Times bestseller Quiet: The Power of Introverts in A World That Can’t Stop Talking, which has been translated into 40 languages and has appeared on many “Best of” lists.
 Cain’s book was the subject of a TIME Magazine cover story, and her writing has appeared or been featured in The New York Times, The Atlantic, The Wall Street Journal, Forbes, The Guardian, Psychology Today, Wired, Fast Company, and many other publications.
 Her record-smashing TED talk has been viewed over 15 million times.
 Cain has also spoken at Microsoft, Google, the U.S. Treasury, the S.E.C., Yale, and West Point.
 She received Harvard Law School’s Celebration Award for Thought Leadership, the Toastmasters International Golden Gavel Award for Communication and Leadership, and was named one of the world’s top 50 Leadership and Management Experts by Inc. Magazine.
 She is an honors graduate of Princeton and Harvard Law School.
 Cain, who is insatiably curious about human nature, lives in the Hudson River Valley with her husband and two sons.